Toward Self-learning End-to-End Task-Oriented Dialog Systems

 \paragraph{Synthetic Dialog Construction.}

-Directly deploying the agent with a dialog model trained using limited examples to serve users yields unsatisfactory performance.
-The primary challenge is that the dialog model cannot handle unseen slot values due to insufficient coverage by training examples.
-To alleviate this issue, we propose to synthesize dialog examples by exhausting database (DB) values and substitute corresponding slot values of in the training set.
-Specifically, for each dialog turn $\boldsymbol{x}$, we replace slot values in the utterances and user goal with corresponding new values of the randomly sampled DB entry\footnote{Note that synthetic dialog construction technique is a supplemental part of \slagent{}, which can be enhanced by any state-of-the-art data-augmentation methods.}.
+To identify user behaviors with unseen slot values, we propose to synthesize dialog examples by exhausting database (DB) values and substitute corresponding slot values of in the training set.
+Specifically, for each dialog turn $\boldsymbol{x}$, we replace slot values in the utterances and user goal with corresponding new values of the randomly sampled DB entry.